conanc/CV/README.md

 Conan Cook
 ==========
 I like shipping early and often.
 I believe in automation.
 I don't think there's a trade-off between quality and speed.
 I have opinions on commercials.
 I'm passionate about what I do, and will never finish learning.
 I consider continuous integration and peer review to be first-class activities.
-I'm currently digging functional programming.
+I enjoy bringing products to market.

 Skills
 ======